 Search the App Store and you will find a plethora of time management apps for kids.
 There are different types of apps for different needs.
 There are visual timers, countdown timer apps, chore timers, and game related timers that reward children for their efforts.
 The problem using technology is that it can become a distraction for children, rather than a tool to assist them with time management.
 Depending on the child, using apps may be adding to the problem rather than helping children be better self-managers.
 Again, if this sounds like your child, don’t use it!

-Busy Bee Keeper Clock
+Bee A Time Keeper

-For younger children (ages 3-8), it is more effective to use a child friendly analog clock.
-The Bee A Timekeeper clock uses strategic placement of bright colors and child friendly critters on an analog format to provide a fun, non threatening way to develop children’s time management, planning, transitional, and self-regulation skills.
-The Bee A Timekeeper clock is beneficial for both home and school.
+For younger children (ages 3-8), it is more effective to use a child-friendly analog clock.
+The Bee A Time Keeper clock uses strategic placement of bright colors and child-friendly critters on an analog format to provide a fun, non-threatening way to develop children’s time management, planning, transitional, and self-regulation skills.
+The Bee A Time Keeper clock is beneficial for both home and school.
 Using the clock is easy.
 First, place the clock at eye level.
-On the hour hand there is a “SNAIL” and on the minute hand there is a “BEE”.
+On the hour hand, there is a “SNAIL” and on the minute hand, there is a “BEE”.
 Discuss the concept of fast/slow and then talk about how minutes move faster than hours and that is why the “BEE” is on the minute hand and the “SNAIL” is on the hour hand.
-Tell the children they will “Bee A Timekeeper.”
+Tell the children they will “Bee A Time Keeper.”
 By touching the clock and showing them where the “BEE” is, you can plan ahead and help them learn to be better self-managers.